Here are three things we miss about hunting magazines.

-Before that, I don't think I had bought a magazine in a few years.
-Sadly, at this point, I'm not sure anything can be done to revive the era of print media.
+Who knows how much longer we will see hunting and fishing magazines still on the racks.
+If you can, you should probably enjoy them while you can.
+Because sadly, at this point, I'm not sure anything can be done to revive the golden era of print media.
 The only thing left to do is to enjoy them and the stories and knowledge they provide while we still have them.

 And if you still have a few old issues laying around, hold onto them.
 You never know how useful they may be in the future!

 Products featured on Wide Open Spaces are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.